jimhouserock/temporal-mcp/examples/README.md

 # Temporal MCP Examples

-This directory contains examples of Model Context Protocol (MCP) servers that provide various capabilities:
+This directory contains examples and configuration for the Temporal Model Context Protocol (MCP) server that exposes Temporal workflows as tools for AI assistants.

-1. **Pig Latin MCP** - A simple MCP server for Pig Latin text conversions
-2. **Temporal MCP** - A powerful MCP server that exposes Temporal workflows as tools

 ## What is MCP?